arcus/education_modules/tidy_data/tidy_data.md

 After completion of this module, learners will be able to:

-- Describe the three tenets of tidy data
+- Describe the three characteristics of tidy data
 - Describe how messy data could be transformed into tidy data
 - Describe the three tenets of tidy analysis